benfogiel/Assignment1_CS103A/README.md

 # Simple Block Chain

+Features:
-- Allows you to add transactions as blocks onto the chain
+- Add transactions as blocks onto the chain
-- Transactions are varified through nonce values
+- Transactions are authenticated using nonce values
+- Search transactions